 We don't mean go out and pick all the wildflowers!
 But you can go out into the woods with a group and ask them to find objects, plants, bark, rocks, etc. of all the colors in the rainbow and make a rainbow with them.
 This activity is detailed in Spirit in Nature: Teaching Judaism and Ecology on the Trail, and in a lesson plan from the Teva Learning Center based on Spirit in Nature that you can download from jewcology.com/resource/Rainbow-Day.

-14. Study endangered species.
-Here are some resources about frogs.
+16. Study endangered species.